Brian Griese

-Griese played three seasons at Michigan, leading the Wolverines to the 1997 National Championship (as recognized by the Associated Press).
-After being selected in the third round by the Denver Broncos in the 1998 NFL Draft, he earned a Super Bowl ring with the Broncos in his rookie season, as a backup to John Elway in Super Bowl XXXIII.
+Griese played three seasons at the University of Michigan, leading the Wolverines to win the 1997 national championship.
+After being selected in the third round by the Denver Broncos in the 1998 NFL draft, he earned a Super Bowl ring with the Broncos in his rookie season, as a backup to John Elway in Super Bowl XXXIII.
 Elway retired after the Super Bowl and Griese became the starting quarterback for the Broncos during the 1999 season.
 Griese was a Pro Bowl selection with the Broncos in 2000.
 After leaving the Broncos he started at quarterback for the Miami Dolphins (5 games in 2003), Chicago Bears (13 games in 2006 and 2007) and Tampa Bay Buccaneers (21 games in 2004, 2005, 2008).
 He is the son of Hall of Fame quarterback Bob Griese.
 Griese is a former color commentator for Monday Night Football on ESPN.

-Early years
+Early life

 Griese was born in Miami, Florida and attended Christopher Columbus High School in Miami, playing football, basketball and golf.
-Brian is the son of former NFL Quarterback Bob Griese.
+Brian is the son of former NFL Quarterback Bob Griese, who spent his entire career with the Miami Dolphins.